A spirit of compromise is needed in abundance at today’s talks.

 Former DUP first minister Ian Paisley’s death earlier this year reminded us of a politician who maintained his beliefs but recognised that compromise is an essential element to any politicians tool kit if they are to make things work for the people they seek to represent.
 Such a spirit of compromise is needed in abundance as today’s talks begin.

 David Cameron and Irish Taoiseach Enda Kenny have asked for a progress update on the talks by the end of November.
 At present, any progress made by then would be a miracle.
 It would, sadly, be unwise to hold our breaths for an imminent breakthrough.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.